rapidojs/rapido/README.md

 ### `npm start:<platform>` or `yarn start:<platform>`

 Runs the app in development mode for the specified platform.
-Platform is one of (android, ios, or web).
+Platform can be one of (android, ios, or web).

 ### `npm test` or `yarn test`